1 § NAME AND REGISTERED OFFICE

 5 § ENTRY AND MEMBERSHIP FEES

-The entry fees and the annual membership fees for members and support members are set at the annual general meeting of the association by way of a board proposal.
+The entry fees and the annual membership fees for members, family members and support members are set at the annual general meeting of the association by way of a board proposal.

 Among full members, fees may vary for individual and corporate members.